 Her talks are gripping, surprising, entertaining and inspiring.
 Rike knows how to engage her audience who takes away a fresh perspective on the value of Uncertainty.

-As LECTURER Rike teaches at universities and colleges about Uncertainty, Emergence, Complexity and International Leadership.
+As a LECTURER Rike teaches at universities and colleges about Uncertainty, Emergence, Complexity, Futures Literacy and Future Cities.

 She has taught at a variety of universities and colleges: LMU München, Universität Mannheim, Universität der Bundeswehr Neubiberg, Hochschule für Philosophie München, Hochschule für angewandte Wissenschaften Landshut, AIB Bonn etc.

-To know the dos and don’ts just isn’t enough to be an effective and successful international leader.
+To know the dos and don’ts isn’t enough in leading well in an international context.
 Being able to apply different leadership styles, foster relationships and knowing about the subleties of communication is far more important.

 The ability to navigate ambiguous and unfamiliar situations is the key to get diverse teams to not only perform but to excel.
 Because diversity is a huge advantage – if you know how to leverage it.
 Rike coaches, facilitates workshops and gives talks about how to lead internationally in the 21st century.
 Her particular expertise relates to China and East Asia.